SQL-Exchange: Transforming SQL Queries Across Domains: Related Work

+These systems, however, are designed for data expansion: they generate new SQL queries—often across thousands of synthetic or isolated schemas—to support large-scale pretraining.
+In contrast, SQL-Exchange does not aim to enlarge training sets or synthesize new schemas.
+Instead, it transforms an existing SQL query into another schema while preserving its structural scaffold.
+This enables domain-adapted one-shot or few-shot in-context examples, a capability not supported by synthetic generation pipelines whose outputs are not tied to the logical structure of a specific source query.
+Whereas synthetic generators optimize for coverage and diversity, SQL-Exchange preserves cross-domain structural alignment.

+A parallel line of work adresses SQL dialect or engine translation~\citep{ngom2024mallet, zmigrod2024translating, lin2024momq}, using rule-based methods, traditional models, or LLM-assisted pipeline to improve query portability.
+These approaches typically assume identical schemas across dialects or target structurally simple SQL queries, limiting their applicability to schema-adapted transformations.

-Data migration---the process of moving data between formats, systems, or platforms---has a long history in the database and systems communities~\cite{hull1984relative,miller1993use,khuller2003algorithms,lu2002aqueduct}.
+\paragraph{\bf Schema Mapping and Data Migration} Data migration---the process of moving data between formats, systems, or platforms---has a long history in the database and systems communities~\cite{hull1984relative,miller1993use,khuller2003algorithms,lu2002aqueduct}.
 When data spans multiple databases with differing schema representations, a central challenge is managing semantic heterogeneity across database schemas~\cite{hull1984relative,hull1997managing}.

 Schema conversion is often employed in SQL-to-NoSQL migrations, particularly to improve join performance by reorganizing data so that join-relevant attributes reside in the same document or collection~\cite{zhao2014schema}.
 In NoSQL systems, schema evolution may occur lazily, driven by application interactions and without requiring downtime or disrupting active workloads~\cite{saur2016evolving}.
 Query transformations are also frequently necessary; for example, translating SQL to Hive often requires modifying queries when certain SQL constructs are not supported by the target system~\cite{wang2015qmapper}.